CaptainDuke/Gemm-Optimize/README.md

-# This is a folloup project for Gemm optimization
+# This is a followup project for Gemm optimization
+I will record how to optimize computation in Matrix multiplication step by step.

 # How To Optimize Gemm wiki pages
 https://github.com/flame/how-to-optimize-gemm/wiki